 - Post-harvest Handling that isn't up to the mark

-- Spice manufacturing process are insufficient
+- Spice manufacturing processes are insufficient

 - Stiff competition from other nations

-Why to start a spice business?
+Why start a spice business?

 Spice business: Scope

 For their unparalleled consistency and taste, Indian spices are sought after all over the world.
 India is also one of the world’s largest spice users, with Indian households having a wide range of flavors and spices to thrive.
-Spices take up less room and have good yields, so a number of small farmers have turned to cultivating them.
+Spices take up less room and have good yields, so a number of small farmers have turned to cultivate them.

 The climatic conditions in India, which is inclusive of both tropical and subtropical weather patterns, make it ideal for almost all spices.